FlipsideCrypto/ethereum-models/models/doc_descriptions/dex/eth_dex_swaps_amount_in.md

 {% docs eth_dex_swaps_amount_in %}

 The amount of tokens put into the swap.
-This value is not decimal adjusted.

 {% enddocs %}